by

 Both of my parents have always been the type of creative hard-workers that are passionate about their work.
 For Mom, that passion has always been cooking.
 You can taste it in the comida sabrosa she makes every day.
 From tamales to pozole, the woman can make it all, and though I may be showing some bias, her cooking is the best.
 For Dad, the passion is in creating detailed designs with his landscaping projects.
 Even after his cancer diagnosis in 2019, he continues his work by making planters and arrangements.

-but even still, they were missing a piece of this financial success puzzle.
-Although my father could create beautiful scenery that would have doors swinging open for his business, he wasn’t confident enough in the safety of the financial system to set up his own business.
+Even still, they were missing a piece of this financial success puzzle.
+Although my father could create beautiful hand-crafted items that would have doors swinging open for his business, he wasn’t confident enough in the safety of the financial system to set up his own business.
 Although my mother could cook a meal fit for royalty, she didn’t feel safe in pursuing her dreams of opening a food truck.
 The system wasn’t built with people like mi familia in mind, and the cultural barriers seemed too cemented to break through.

 When I was a teenager, my middle school even offered a motivational class for parents wanting to learn how to start a business.
 One of the first trips was to visit a bank and ask about a personal loan to help initiate their project.
 I remember my mother being so afraid of going into the bank that her entrepreneurial spark was extinguished before it could even ignite.
 I started to really see their perspective better around this time.
 I was more open-minded about banking in America, but that distrust was so ingrained within me that I still felt disconnected and that my money was only safe con la familia.